Skip to main content

 Orcanos is a cloud-based quality management system that is tailored for regulated industries like the medical device industry.
 It helps companies control documents, adhere to regulations, and manage compliance and quality processes efficiently.

-Why I picked Orcanos: Orcanos is specifically designed for the medical device sector, and it integrates QMS with ALM to meet industry standards.
+Orcanos is specifically designed for the medical device sector, and it integrates QMS with ALM to meet industry standards.
 It features risk management aligned with ISO 14971, which is crucial for maintaining compliance.
-The tool supports electronic records and signatures per 21 CFR Part 11 to help ensure regulatory compliance and its customizable workflows help improve operational efficiency.
+The tool supports electronic records and signatures per 21 CFR Part 11 to help maintain regulatory compliance, and its customizable workflows help improve operational efficiency.

 Integrations include Microsoft Office, Jira, SAP, Salesforce, Oracle, Siemens Polarion, Intland codebeamer, IBM Rational DOORS, and PTC Integrity.